-Material risk Risk assessment measures ESG risks As ESG risks are transversal, we measure these risks through the Key Risk Indicators assigned to the classes of risk affected.
-Reputational risk We measure reputational risk using a "Rating Impact Scale" whereby incidents, breaches, losses and near misses that may affect our reputation are rated and classified.
+Material risk Risk assessment measures Sustainability risks As sustainability risks are transversal, we measure these risks through the Key Risk Indicators assigned to the classes of risk affected. , and the second Reputational We measure reputational risk using a "Rating Impact Scale" whereby incidents, risk breaches, losses and near misses that may affect our reputation are rated and classified.
 Strategic risk The profitability of the Company, new business volumes, finance reports, compliance reports and risk management reports are all considered when the Board assesses our exposure to strategic risk.

-Risk Risk concentrations ESG risks We do not have any significant risk concentrations with regard to this class of risk.
-Reputational We have significant exposure to Allianz Bank in Italy.
+Risk Risk concentrations Sustainability We do not have any significant risk concentrations with regard to this class of risk. risks Reputational We have significant exposure to Allianz Bank in Italy.
 Reputational damage to this risk distributor may have a deleterious effect on the Company.
-Strategic risk Despite the recent initiatives to access new distribution channels and markets, it is acknowledged that in the short to medium term we continue to be exposed to significant strategic risk.
+Strategic risk It is acknowledged that in the short to medium term we continue to be exposed to significant strategic risk.

-Material Risk mitigation techniques risks ESG risks The general strategy for management of these ESG risks is to follow the management approach for the primary underlying risk (i.e. financial market risks, operational risks, etc.).
-We have recently completed a group wide project to ensure compliance with the requirements of the European Union's Directive on Sustainable Finance.
+Material risks Risk mitigation techniques Sustainability We have adopted a Sustainability Strategy during the year. risks The general strategy for management of these sustainability risks is to follow the management approach for the primary underlying risk (i.e. financial market risks, operational risks, etc.).
+We have processes and procedures in place to ensure compliance with the requirements of the European Union's Directive on Sustainable Finance.
 Business Continuity Management plans and policies, including ability to work remotely.
-Reputational risk Threats to our reputation and that of the wider Allianz Group are closely managed.
+The impact of realising sustainability risks is assessed as part of our Own Risk and Solvency Assessment process throughout the year.
+Reputational Threats to our reputation and that of the wider Allianz Group are closely risk managed.
 In line with Allianz Group guidance, we have a Risk Management Framework in place to identify and mitigate potential sources of reputational risk.
-This Framework includes the completion of the annual TRA, an annual risk assessment of our anti-fraud and anti-corruption practices and constant Anti-Money Laundering ("AML") monitoring.
+This Framework includes the completion of the annual TRA, an annual risk assessment of our anti-fraud and anti-corruption practices and constant Anti- Money Laundering ("AML") monitoring.
 In addition, we have implemented a set of policies, including a reputational risk policy, anti-corruption policy and anti-fraud policy, with the aim of mitigating potential sources of reputational risk.
 Strategic risk As part of the strategic and planning process, we continually consider options to diversify our product portfolio and distribution channels.
 The implications of various strategies that may result in volatility in sales volumes (both positive and negative), Policyholders switching to lower margin products or mass lapses are assessed as part of our stress and scenario testing as set out in the ORSA.
 New trends observed in the market are closely monitored.